textcreationpartnership/A01719/README.md

 ##Content Summary##

 #####Front#####

-Eight sermons, vpon the first foure chapters, and part of the fift, of Ecclesiastes Preached at Maul
+1. TO THE RIGHT Honourable, and vertuous Lady, the Lady Anne, Counteſſe of Warwike.

 #####Body#####
+The first Sermon.Eccleſiaſtes.
+Chap.
+1.THe wordes of Eccleſiaſtes, the ſonne of Dauid, king in Ieruſ

-1. The first Sermon.
+    _ The first Sermon.

-1. The ſecond Sermon.
+    _ The ſecond Sermon.

-1. The thirde Sermon.
+    _ The thirde Sermon.

-1. The fourth Sermon.
+    _ The fourth Sermon.

-1. The fifth Sermon.
+    _ The fifth Sermon.

-1. The ſixth Sermon.
+    _ The ſixth Sermon.

-1. The ſeuenth Sermon.
+    _ The ſeuenth Sermon.

-1. The eight Sermon.
+    _ The eight Sermon.

 **Types of content**